escfrpls/drochiczynpoleski/drgpls/content/post/Gorice.en.md

   - "Horyce"
 ---

-The first mention of Goritsy can be seen on Schubert's maps of 1866.
-Goritsy was marked as a volvarek, it was located to the north of today's location of the village of Goritsy.
+The first mention of Horyce can be seen on Schubert's maps of 1866.
+Horyce was marked as a volvarek, it was located to the north of today's location of the village of Horyce.

 <figure>